Seat belt syndrome

 Seatbelt syndrome is defined as a seatbelt sign associated with lumbar spine fracture and bowel perforation.

 Seat belt syndrome is a collective term that includes all injury profiles associated with the use of seat belts.
 It is defined classically as a seat belt sign (seat belt marks on the body) plus an intra-abdominal organ injury (e.g. bowel perforations) and/or thoraco-lumbar vertebral fractures.
 The seat-belt sign was originally described by Garrett and Braunstein in 1962 as linear ecchymosis of the abdominal wall following a motor vehicle accident.
 It is indicative of an internal injury in as many as 30% of cases seen in the emergency department.
 Disruption of the abdominal wall musculature can also occur but is relatively uncommon.

-Apart from the medical aspects of injury, there are some legal issues associated with seat belt injuries.
-If your seat belt fails and this can be proved, then you may be entitled to compensation.
-On the other hand, it may be argued that you did not wear your seat belt as it was intended or designed.
+Apart from the medical aspects of injury, there are legal issues associated with seat belt injuries.
+If a person's seat belt fails, and this can be proved, then they may be entitled to compensation; however, it may be argued that the seat belt was not worn as intended or designed, rendering any legal claims invalid.

 Symptoms

-The symptoms associated with this syndrome depend on the injured organ.
-In the case of hollow organs injuries, peritoneal signs may appear.
-While in the case of parenchymal or vascular injuries, hypovolemic signs dominate the clinical picture.
+Clinical presentation varies according to the organ injured.

+In hollow-viscus injuries, patients may develop signs of peritoneal irritation, such as abdominal tenderness, guarding, or rebound.

+In contrast, injuries to solid organs or major vessels more commonly produce features of hypovolemia, including tachycardia, hypotension, and signs of circulatory instability.